 BEFORE & AFTER

-This was the first house that I bought.
-The first of what would eventually be 16 total real estate investments.
+This was the first house that I ever bought, and was also my residence.
+It was the first of what would eventually be 16 total real estate investments.
 It needed work, but not a ton.
 We did mechanical, cosmetic and landscaping improvements and turned a 1/2 bath into a 3/4 bath…spending about 50K.

 -I was able to refi cash out of the house to pay off student loan and credit card debt…thereby converting all that interest into a tax deduction.
 Extra funds captured were used to do improvements as well.